How to Conduct a Training Needs Analysis

 When done properly, a training needs analysis is a wise investment for the organization.
 It saves time, money, and effort by working on the right problems.

-Organizations that fail to support needs analysis make costly mistakes.
-They use training when another method would have been more effective.
-They use too much or too little training.
+Organizations that dispense with needs analysis are much more likely to make costly mistakes.
+They mighty use training when another remedy would have been more effective.
+Use too much or too little training.
+They might train the wrong people – as when there is not a skill issue, but a management issue.
 Or they may use training but fail to follow up on it.
-A well-performed analysis provides the information that can lead to solutions that focus on the areas of greatest need.

 In many ways, the needs analysis is like detective work.
 You follow up on every lead and check every piece of information.
 You’ll examine every alternative before drawing any solid conclusions.
 Only then you can be sure of having the evidence on which to base a sound strategy for problem solving.